dexter-qjq/KupC/INSTALL.md

 ## Installation

-Please let us know if these instructions are insufficient or if you needed to do any installation steps not listed explicitly.

 We recommend using Linux or OSX on a computer with at least 1 GB of memory.

+The experiment environment is Ubuntu 16.04 and K 3.4 and KupC.

 On Ubuntu, if the K Framework has already been installed (from here:
 <https://github.com/kframework/k/releases/tag/v3.4>), the
-installation process for our C semantics can be summarized as:
+installation process for KupC can be summarized as:
 ```
 $ cd ~
 $ git clone --depth=1 https://github.com/kframework/c-semantics.git
 $ sudo apt-get install build-essential libxml-libxml-perl ocaml graphviz
 $ sudo cpan -i Text::Diff DBI DBD::SQLite Getopt::Declare
-$ cd c-semantics
+$ cd KupC
 $ make
-$ export PATH=$PATH:~/c-semantics/dist
+$ export PATH=$PATH:~/KupC/dist
 ```

 ### 1. Install basic dependencies.